lisawilliams/auto-mom-front/checklist.md

 * Write user-facing status and error messages to display to user *DONE*

+## Bugfixes and Enhancements

+* Change how the app manages chore list states (see notebook)
+* Hide/show auth and CRUD buttons/form to prevent confusing user and provoking errors from user clicking on stuff when they are not logged in.
+* Remove or comment out console.log statements.

 ## Project Requirements

 Below are the formal project requirements for the Full Stack project.